mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 ![PIC error](../images/PICaboo/whenPIC1Error.png){:.enlargeImage}

 The <span class="control">when PersonalImageClassifer.ClassifierReady</span> block is called when the classifier is ready to start classifying images. <strong>StartButton</strong> and <strong>ToggleCameraButton</strong> are enabled.
-“Ready” is displayed in the <strong>StatusLabel</strong>. <strong>BarLabel1</strong> and <strong>BarLabel2</strong> are assigned the names of the models labels (Me and NotMe).
+“Ready” is displayed in the <strong>StatusLabel</strong>. <strong>BarLabel1</strong> and <strong>BarLabel2</strong> are assigned the names of the models labels ("Me" and "NotMe").
 These are the classes you trained in the model.

 ![PIC ready](../images/PICaboo/whenPIC1ClassifierReady.png){:.enlargeImage}